-There are two options for puffer jackets that a thru-hiker can purchase, down and synthetic fiber.
-Down has more compressibility and is lighter in overall weight for similar warmth whereas a synthetic insulated jacket handles moisture and maintains warmth regardless of moisture levels.
+There are two options for puffer jackets that a thru-hiker can purchase: a standard down and a synthetic down jacket.
+Down has more compressibility and is lighter in overall weight for similar warmth, whereas a synthetic insulated jacket handles moisture and maintains warmth regardless of moisture levels.

 If your hike is in a wet environment, that should be a large part of the deciding factor when you choose between down or synthetic.

 Down vs. Synthetic Jackets for Backpacking

 This battle is nearly as old as time; the largest part is firmly entrenched in down as the best choice for backpacking, typically due to being the lightest jacket.

 There are good reasons for this, and there is a place specifically where synthetic wins out every time, which is wet conditions.

 Down has long been one of the best options for warmth and for lower weight, but it does come with some significant downsides due to being natural.
-An example is this nice new release, the Goose Down Jacket by Zpacks.
+An example is below with the Goose Down Jacket by Zpacks.

 Down is very compressible and packs down to a small size, making it easy for thru-hikers to fit into their backpack.

 Down jackets are also typically lighter than synthetic jackets of the same warmth rating, making them more comfortable on the trail and easier to carry when not worn.

-Down jackets are also typically more expensive than synthetic options, but they can last a very long time when taken care of properly, and this makes the cost per wear cheaper in the end.
+Down jackets are also typically more expensive than synthetic options, but they can last a very long time when taken care of properly, making the cost per wear cheaper.

-The biggest reason people choose down is that it is warmer for its weight over synthetics, which makes them great choices for cold conditions or low-exertion activities.
+The biggest reason people choose down is that it is warmer for its weight over synthetics, which makes them excellent choices for cold conditions or low-exertion activities.